If you’re reading this article then you have probably realized one important thing – choosing the right Muay Thai gloves is no easy task.

 Before dismissing Boon due to a lack of popularity, have a look at their gloves and do some research.
 You may be surprised to find you love their brand image and may love the fit of their gloves too.

-The style of the gloves is very plain with only a few different single tone colours to choose from.
-The Boon website states that they do not make products with “flames or fancy designs.”
+- The style of the gloves is very plain with only a few different single tone colors to choose from.

-If you’re into aggressive, colourful, flashy gloves look at Top King or Venum, as Boon isn’t for you.
+- If you’re into aggressive, colorful, flashy gloves look at Top King or Venum, as Boon isn’t for you.

 Windy Thai Training Gloves

 Windy gloves came into the scene back in 1951, making them one of the oldest Muay Thai brands in Thailand.